delawaremathguy/ShoppingList15/README.md

 ### Most Recent Update(s) of 2 February, 2022

+* (*5 Feb*) Removed an extraneous addition of a navigation view when adding a new item to the Purchased List.
 * (*2 Feb*) Fixed a major bug with the new strategy of adding and modifying shopping `Item`s that was having inconsistent editing results (*the most obvious of which was the inability to change an item's location*).
 The `EditableItemData`is now an `@ObserveableObject` and the Add/Modify views treat these data as `@StateObject`s.
 A similar change has been made in the Add/Modify views for Locations, to handle `EditableLocationData` also as `@StateObject`s.
 It turns out that there is a major difference between using a `@State` struct or a `@StateObject` class in a View in terms of their lifetime.
 You can read more in EditableItemData.swift and ModifyExistingItem.swift.